nus-sps/workshops-R/sps_documentation_files/Darren_test.md

 #The dark grey borders around the blue linear line indicates the confidence interval for each point on that line.
 #If you would like to remove, you can use this function call
 #stat_smooth(method='lm', se = FALSE) instead of stat_smooth(method='lm')
+#the method = 'lm' here specifies which model to fit the data with!
 ```
 ![Added_stat_smooth_line](https://raw.githubusercontent.com/nus-sps/workshops-R/main/assets/images/iris_PLvsSLLMline.jpg)